 Wood loves teaching social studies because it allows him to showcase to students why the world is the way it is.
 Even after teaching for eight years, Wood still quite often gets emotional due to how difficult the topics are.
 He struggles to wrap his mind around how people can view another human as less than equal to them and want to eradicate them and their entire culture.

 He has a goal of showing evidence of the Holocaust, so others will not deny the Holocaust or claim it was exaggerated.
-“If I only teach the content and do not show the graphic nature of the Holocaust I am doing a disservice to the victims and survivors, but also opening the door for people to doubt the Holocaust simply because there is no evidence in the presentation,” stated Wood.
+“If I only teach the content and do not show the graphic nature of the Holocaust I am doing a disservice to the victims and survivors, but also opening the door for people to doubt the Holocaust simply because there is no evidence in the presentation,” Wood said.

 Grubb finds it important that students tackle the emotional aspect of the Holocaust and not just the factual material.
-“It is complex and deep, but I have noticed that students are highly interested in it; so, when I introduce a novel centered during WWII and the Holocaust, they are more eager to read it.
-It overlaps with the English curriculum by challenging students to utilize critical thinking skills to reflect on the past and examine how the world has progressed since then,” states Grubb.
+“It is complex and deep, but I have noticed that students are highly interested in it; so, when I introduce a novel centered during WWII and the Holocaust, they are more eager to read it,” Grubb said.
+“It overlaps with the English curriculum by challenging students to utilize critical thinking skills to reflect on the past and examine how the world has progressed since then.”

 Returning to the question of how the world let this genocide happen, Wood believes the answer to this question depends on several factors, chief among them being the spreading of propaganda and misinformation

-“The Nazis capitalized on pre-existing notions of anti-semitism that were evident throughout Europe,” said Wood.
+“The Nazis capitalized on pre-existing notions of anti-semitism that were evident throughout Europe,” Wood said.
 “Coupled with how successful the Nazi’s propaganda machine was and how well the Nazis were at controlling information being sent and available to the public, it was very easy for genocide to take place due to simple brainwashing.”
 He also mentioned how the Nazi party successfully controlled all radio stations and newspaper agencies by 1934, giving full control of the media and education to further brainwashing individuals.

 He also spoke about ways Nazi soldiers tried to get out of punishments for their crimes.
 Wood believes that all participating parties should be held accountable for what is referred to as crimes against humanity.
 “Even for those who played the smallest of roles in a genocide, punishment should be just and swift, because were the victims given fair judgment or were they wrongfully accused of the crime of being Jewish, Cambodian, Tutsi, indigenous, or Congolese and systematically and brutally murdered just for existing?” stated Wood.